 Humber’s Interior Decorating diploma program combines essential creative and practical elements with insights into current design trends.

-Learn how to design, plan, detail and create unique spatial concepts for residential environments as an interior decorator.
+Learn how to develop, articulate and document your designs to create unique spatial concepts for residential environments as an interior decorator

 You will learn from practising professional experts in our design studios.
-The studio curriculum provides hands-on experience and training using market-specific materials and trends.
-Guest speakers, trade shows, field trips and out-of-country adventure opportunities await you.
-Using the latest in technology software programs, you will explore the world of design and discover furniture, finishes, textiles, objects d’art and essential elements that evolve into unique and extraordinary living spaces.
+Studio classes provide hands-on experience and training using market-specific materials and trends.
+Guest speakers, trade shows, field trips and international adventure opportunities await you.
+Using the latest technology, you will explore the world of design and discover furniture, finishes, lighting, millwork, textiles, objects d’art and essential elements that evolve into unique and extraordinary living spaces.

 Our program will complement your creative and technical expertise with essential business training in how to run your own enterprise and manage your own projects.
-You will learn how to understand specifications and how to communicate design ideas effectively to a real client.
+You will learn how to understand specifications and how to communicate design ideas effectively to real clients.

 Upon successful completion of the program, a graduate will: